laanp/Icarus_Mods/README.md

 ## Known Bugs/Issues/Notes - As of this current release.

-- Camera Mode (Numpad 8) does not seem to work on the Dedicated Server app.
-When you go into camera mode, everything functions ok, but when you hit 'ESC' to get back to your character, the Icarus game will crash! - It works ok in single player client mode.
-This is an app issue, not a mod issue.
-  I am monitoring it and will update this status.

 - Custom Options Interface:
   - "Deactivate Cave Worms" only works in single player client mode, Does not work on Dedicated Server.
   - "Extinguish Fire" - Does not seem to work on forest fires in both single player & Dedicated Server, maybe just building fires? - haven't tested yet.